DartRuffian/MineDetectorFixes/docs/README.md

 The project is entirely **open-source** and any contributions to fix other mods are welcome.

 While containing fixes for several mods, only patches for mods that players have enabled when launching arma will be loaded using the `skipWhenMissingDependencies` flag.
-This ensures that missing addon or missing class errors will not occur.
+This ensures that only relevant compatability patches are loaded.

 ## Available Patches